Anti-Serb sentiment: Montenegro under Milo Đukanović

 Some observers have described Milo Đukanović, the longtime ruler of Montenegro, as a Serbophobe.
 Serbs of Montenegro have supposedly been pressured to declare themselves Montenegrins, following the 2006 referendum.
 The acquisition of Montenegro's independence has renewed the dispute over the ethnic and linguistic identity.
 Although the majority of citizens in Montenegro declare themselves to speak Serbian language, it is not recognized as an official language.
 A number of Serbian writers have recently been removed from the school curriculum in Montenegro, which was described as creation of an "anti-Serb atmosphere" by a Serbian MP.

 According to the 2017 survey conducted by the Council of Europe in cooperation with the Office of the state ombudsman, 45% of respondents reported experiences of religious discrimination and perception of discrimination were highest by a significant margin among Serbian Orthodox Church members, while Serbs were facing discrimination considerably more than other ethnic communities.
-In June 2019, Mirna Nikčević, first adviser to the Embassy of Montenegro in Turkey, commented on protests in front of the Cathedral of the Resurrection of Christ in Podgorica against the announced controversial religious law: "Honestly, I would burn the temple and all the cattle there".
-A few days later, Zoran Vujović, an actor of the Montenegrin National Theatre, has posted a lot of insults against the Serbs on his Facebook profile, saying that they were "nothingness, ignorant, degenerate, poisonous".
+In June 2019, Mirna Nikčević, first adviser to the Embassy of Montenegro in Turkey, commented on protests in front of the Cathedral of the Resurrection of Christ in Podgorica against the announced controversial religious law: "Honestly, I would burn the temple and all the cattle there."
+A few days later, Zoran Vujović, an actor of the Montenegrin National Theatre, has posted a lot of insults against the Serbs on his Facebook profile, saying that they were "nothingness, ignorant, degenerate, and poisonous."
 According to some reporters, pro-Serbian media have faced discrimination.

 As of late December 2019, the newly proclaimed religion law or officially Law on Freedom of Religion or Belief and the Legal Status of Religious Communities, which de jure transfers the ownership of church buildings and estates from the Serbian Orthodox Church to the Montenegrin state, sparked a series of peaceful nationwide protests which continued to February 2020.
-The Freedom House described the adoption of the law, which is widely seen to target the Serbian Orthodox Church, as "questionable decision".
+The Freedom House described the adoption of the law, which is widely seen to target the Serbian Orthodox Church, as "questionable decision."
 Eighteen opposition MPs, mostly Serbs, were arrested prior to the voting, under the charge for violently disrupting the vote.
 Some church officials were attacked by the police and a number of journalists, opposition activists and protesting citizens were arrested.
-President Milo Đukanović called the protesting citizens "a lunatic movement".
+President Milo Đukanović called the protesting citizens "a lunatic movement."

 Hate speech and derogatory terms

 Among derogatory terms for Serbs are "Vlachs" (Власи / Vlasi) which was used mainly in Hrvatsko Zagorje during rebellion in the early 20th century. and "Chetniks" (четници / četnici) used by Croats and Bosniaks; Shkije by Albanians; while Čefurji is used in Slovenia for immigrants from other former Yugoslav republics.
-In Montenegro, a widely used derogatory term for Serbs is Posrbice (посрбице), and it denotes "Montenegrins who identify as Serbs".
+In Montenegro, a widely used derogatory term for Serbs is Posrbice (посрбице), and it denotes "Montenegrins who identify as Serbs."